in

 Snoop Dogg didn’t like his experience at Death Row

-While built the foundation of his legacy at Records, the rapper says the label damaged his “spirit.”
-During a recent discussion on the 85 South , the Doggfather recalled how moving from Suge Knight’s Death Row to ‘s changed his life for the better.
+While Snoop Dogg built the foundation of his legacy at Death Row Records, the rapper says the label damaged his “spirit.”
+During a recent discussion on the 85 South Show, the Doggfather recalled how moving from Suge Knight’s Death Row to Master P’s No Limit changed his life for the better.

-He recalled dropping Doggystyle, The Doggfather, beating his murder case, getting murdered, leaving, Suge going to jail, the label putting a hit on him, and how it all messed up with his inner self.
+He recalled dropping Doggystyle, The Doggfather, beating his murder case, 2Pac getting murdered, Dr. Dre leaving, Suge going to jail, the label putting a hit on him, and how it all messed up with his inner self.

 “They was soldiers, for real.
 Organized.
 Structured,” Snoop said of No Limit.
-“Them n-ggas didn’t play, and P was serious about his .”
+“Them n-ggas didn’t play, and P was serious about his business.”

 When Karlous Miller acknowledged Snoop’s humility for agreeing to start from a low level again when he already had a name at Death Row, the rapper explained how his time at the label was distressing.